Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_required_survey.md

 </div>
 <br/>

-## State Survey {#required-survey-for-modifying-task-states}
+## State Start Form {#required-survey-for-modifying-task-states}

-Configuring a _State Survey_ for when _users_ want to modify a _workflow's state_ is a little bit simpler than the previous case.
-Unlike the _Workflow Start Survey_ used for creating a new workflow, it isn't necessary to add a bot or specify a routine to the _State Survey_ when changing a workflow's state.
+Configuring a _State Start Form_ for when _users_ want to modify a _workflow's state_ is a little bit simpler than the previous case.
+Unlike the _Workflow Start Form_ used for creating a new workflow, it isn't necessary to add a bot or specify a routine to the _State Start Form_ when changing a workflow's state.

-This feature makes configuring the _State Survey_ easier.
+This feature makes configuring the _State Start Form_ easier.
 In case an automatic response –like sending an email to the CEO–  is desired after changing the state of a workflow, a bot can be configured through the _Edit Routine_ button.

 :::important
 If a _routine_ is afterwards added, the automatic change of _state_ is disabled and must be then configured manually as a step in the routine.